 - 6. List Programs(Python Lists & its Functionality)

 - Display of List with elements.

 - Finding the range of the Lists.

 - Indexing in the Lists (Including Negative Indexing).

 - Use of Loop in the Lists.

 - Adding, removing and Joining two Lists

 - 7. Tuple Programs(Python Tuple & its Functionality)

 - Creation of Tuple with values.

 - Finding the range of the Tuple.

 - Indexing in the Tuple (Including Negative Indexing).

 - Use of Loop in the Tuple.

 - Adding, removing and Joining two Tuple

 - 8. Dictionary Programs(Python Dictionary& its Functionality)

 - Display of unordered elements.

 - Accessing the elements in the dictionary.

 - Use of Loop in the Dictionary.

-- Adding, removing and Joining two Dictionary
+- · Adding, removing and Joining two Dictionary

 - 9. Write a python program to convert speech to text.

-- 10. Write a python program to create a game "MONTE HALL 3 DOORS AND A TWIST".
+- 10. Write a python program to create a game "MONTE HALL \ 3 DOORS AND A TWIST".
 This comprises of three doors.
 In which two doors contain GOAT and one door contain BMW.
 User has to pick his/her choice of door.
 If the choice of door contains BMW then user WINS otherwise LOST.

 - 11. Write a python program to implement visualization concept to plot the values in a chart with x-axis and y-axis.

 - 12. Write a python program using pandas library to perform the following operation.

 - Create DataFrame

 - Manipulate the values in DataFrame

 - Barcharts

 - Pie Charts

 - Scatter Plots

-1. Python: The Complete Reference by Martin C Brown - 20 March 2018.
+Python: The Complete Reference by Martin C Brown - 20 March 2018.

-1. Python Programming for Beginners: An Introduction to the Python Computer Language and Computer Programming (Python, Python 3, Python Tutorial) by Jasson Cannon, 2014.
+1. Python Programming for Beginners: An Introduction to the Python

+Computer Language and Computer Programming (Python, Python 3, Python Tutorial) by Jasson Cannon, 2014.

-CO1: Learners can apply the acquired skill to compute fundamentals and mathematical concepts in python environment.
+CO1: Apply the acquired skill to compute fundamentals and mathematical concepts in python environment.

-CO2: Can Identify, formulate, analyze and implement technical skills to solve real time problems.
+CO2: Identify, formulate, analyze and implement technical skills to solve real time problems.

-CO3: To implement and analyze the statistics of the data using visualization concepts of python.
+CO3: Implement and analyze the statistics of the data using visualization concepts of python.

-CO4: Implement and interpret the applications to explore the data insights using PANDAS.
+CO4: Explore the data insights using PANDAS.

-CO5: Able to design and develop the software to meet the customer and industry requirements.
+CO5: Design and develop the software to meet the customer and industry requirements.

-РО РО РО РО PO PO PO PO РО PO РО PO PSO PSO
+РО PSO PSO

 1 2 3 4 5 6 7 8 9 10 11 12 1 2

 CO1 Н М L М

 CO2 М Н М М Н

 CO3 М Н Н Н М

 CO4 Н М М Н Н

 CO5 М Н Н Н Н

-SDG 4: Quality Education - Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all.
+SDG 4: Quality Education - Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all